oliverbebber/SC-900-Study-Notes/Capabilities of Microsoft Compliance Solutions.md

 # Describe security management capabilities of Azure
 ## Describe Cloud security posture management (CSPM)
+CSPM: Cloud Security Posture Management

+- Free tier includes CSPM features such as secure score, detection of security misconfigurations in your Azure workloads, and asset inventory.

+CWPP: Cloud Workload Protection Platform

+- Brings a range of security features for advanced, intelligent, protection of your Azure & hybrid resources & workloads.

 ## Describe Microsoft Defender for Cloud